faisallshaikh/end_to_end_DoorDash/README.md

 #### `Note` -
 All Money (dollar) values given in dataset are in cents and all the time duarion values given are in seconds

+Each column corresponds to a feature as explained below :

+Time features
+• `market_id` - A city/region in which DoorDash operates
+• `created_at`: Timestamp in UTC when the order was submitted by the consumer to DoorDash
+• `actual_delivery_time`: when the order was delivered to the consumer